apostrophecms/apostrophe-astro/README.md

 Note that the Apostrophe widget name (on the left) is the name of your widget module **without** the `-widget` part.

+> [!TIP]
+> The `@apostrophecms/layout-widget` needs some extra configuration and addition to areas in your ApostropheCMS project.
+You can read more in the [documentation](https://docs.apostrophecms.org/guide/core-widgets.html#layout-widget).

 The naming of your Astro widget templates is up to you.
 The above convention is just a suggestion.